 Act to Ensure Protection of Conscience in Health Care

-(Model of a procedure-specific protection of conscience law)
+(Model of a general protection of conscience law)

 A protection of conscience law can be a general, procedure-specific or hybrid statute.